Updated July 14, 2023

 |Cut off point||Such cost will not be incurred if production is stopped.||Such costs will continue to be incurred irrespective of the operations of the entity.|

 Some of the benefits are given below:

 - It helps in identifying the total cost incurred in the production of goods.
 This way, it controls the total cost of each product.
 The management can decide upon low gross profit products.

 - The company can also compare per unit cost incurred on different products.
-The percentage of the cost to sales price gives a picture of higher cost items.
-The company can then decide on cost optimisation for its products.
+The percentage of the cost to sales price gives a picture of higher-cost items.
+The company can then decide on cost optimization for its products.

-- Cost trail helps the management to optimise the production process in order to increase efficiency.
+- Cost trail helps the management to optimize the production process to increase efficiency.

-- Recognition of inventoriable cost provides insights about future prospects of the entity, production capacity and future sales of the entity.
-This helps the finance providers to analyse the revenue-generating capacity.
+- Recognition of inventoriable cost provides insights into the entity’s prospects, production capacity, and future sales.
+This helps the finance providers to analyze the revenue-generating capacity.

 Inventoriable cost determines the gross profit earned by the entity.
-Till here, we have got a glimpse of what is included in inventoriable cost.
-But we should know what is not to be included specifically in the inventoriable costs.
-These costs are head office rental cost, finance cost, repairs & maintenance expenses, marketing cost, payroll cost of the accounts department, design cost, depreciation of those assets which are not related to the production of units, printing & stationery costs, etc. Such costs are in the nature of fixed cost.
-These will be incurred even the production is stopped.
+Until here, we glimpse what is included in the inventoriable price.
+But we should know what is not included in the inventoriable costs.
+These costs are head office rental cost, finance cost, repairs & maintenance expenses, marketing cost, payroll cost of the accounts department, design cost, depreciation of those assets unrelated to the production of units, printing & stationery costs, etc. Such costs are like fixed costs.
+These will be incurred even if the production is stopped.
 These are unavoidable costs & hence have no relation with the manufacture of units.
 These are often expensed out in the income statement.

-This is a guide to Inventoriable Cost.
-Here we also discuss the introduction and how to calculate inventoriable cost?
+This is a guide to Inventoriable Costs.
+Here we also discuss the introduction and how to calculate inventoriable cost.
 Along with an example and benefits.
 You may also have a look at the following articles to learn more –